 As I was saying, some of our most valuable catches—and we in the south-west have enjoyed a record year in that regard—are exported straight to the markets of the European Union, tariff-free, while we are in the common fisheries policy.
 As a nation, we also depend on imports for 80% of what we consume, because of our taste for cod and haddock.
 So what will happen in the event of a bad deal or no deal, in terms of tariffs on these vital exports and the vital imports on which our producing and processing sector depend, and about which my hon.
 Friend the Member for Great Grimsby will speak later?

-The Brexiteers have sold the idea that if we leave the EU and unilaterally declare these marvellous limits, our fishers will suddenly get all these extra fish and massively increased quotas, and our boats, which currently fish in other people’s waters, will be able to carry on regardless, and our vital exports will be completely unaffected.
+The Brexiteers have sold the idea that if we leave the EU and unilaterally declare these marvellous limits, our fishers will suddenly get all these extra fish and massively increased quotas, our boats, which currently fish in other people’s waters, will be able to carry on regardless, and our vital exports will be completely unaffected.
 Like so many of the promises made by these modern-day wreckers, this is a cruel deception on our fishers and their communities.
 We need only look at the problems we have had this week with the Irish land border; imagine what will happen if, as the Brexiteers are proposing, the UK suddenly and unilaterally moves the international marine borders, and, in effect, declares fish wars on all our neighbours, excluding them from fishing grounds they have fished for hundreds of years and stealing the quota they consider legally theirs.
 It is a recipe for mayhem.

 It is also a recipe for environmental disaster.
 We know from fisheries management all around the world that if international and supranational co-operation and collaboration break down, it is the fish and the marine environment that pay the price.
-The second cruel deception being played out is that the Government are likely to make fisheries a priority.
-We need only look at its value to our economy, compared with financial services, pharma and others.
+The second cruel deception being played out is the suggestion that the Government are likely to make fisheries a priority.
+We need only look at our fishing industry’s value to our economy, compared with financial services, pharma and others.
 Are our Government honestly going to pick a political fight for fisheries, when all these other sectors are worth more to our economy?
 It is a cruel deception.

 I have two further points.
 First, I ask the Minister to make bass a recreational stock, as Ireland has done, with huge success.
 I also ask the Minister to keep a place at that negotiating table, and when he goes to Brussels later this month, I ask him to stick with the science: stick with the evidence, and think about the fish and their future, and a healthy future for our fishing industry.